 The Land Art Generator Initiative and Refshaleøen Holding held the LAGI 2014 ideas competition in Copenhagen in partnership with IT University of Copenhagen, Danish Design Centre, Green Cities, Sharing Copenhagen, Information Studies at Aarhus University, and Alexandra Institute.

-LAGI 2014 came to Copenhagen at a more opportune moment.
+LAGI 2014 came to Copenhagen at an opportune moment.
 As the city (the European Green Capital of 2014) moves towards carbon neutral status by 2025 the debate over the aesthetic manifestation and human interaction component of our new energy infrastructure is becoming increasingly important to the planning strategies required to attain zero-carbon sustainability goals.

 Martin Lidegaard, Danish Minister of Climate, Energy, and Building states:

 Land Art Generator Initiative provides new and exciting proposals for approaching the green transition.
 We saw in the previous exhibitions in Dubai in 2010 and New York City in 2012, where creative forces of art, architecture, and engineering together brought forth innovative ideas, concepts, and solutions that can produce green energy while being integrated to beautify the local environment.

-The LAGI 2014 jury is comprised of civic leaders within the fields of many disciplines, including architecture, urban design, energy industry, art, and ecology.
+The LAGI 2014 jury was comprised of civic leaders within the fields of many disciplines, including architecture, urban design, energy industry, art, and ecology.

 The design site—Refshaleøen—at its height, was a shipyard that employed 8,000 individuals and is poised to be an important area for new development within the city.
 The rich historical context of the site, and its place in Copenhagen’s future informed the design proposals.

 LAGI 2014 partnered with the Green Cities Municipalities (including Albertslund, Herning, Allerød, and Kolding) of Denmark for additional opportunities for teams, which were outlined more in depth in the Design Guidelines.

-All competition questions must be addressed to firstname.lastname@example.org
+All competition questions should be addressed to email@example.com